Literature: Code Name Verity

 written by the same author, Rose Under Fire,

 which ties into the events of the first book.

 Note: This story is full of many sudden plot twists, meaning spoilers may occur below.

-- Aluminum Christmas Trees: Elizabeth Wein in her afterword is quick to point out that, yes, both the SEO and the ATA were documented to have female agents and pilots in their employ during the Second World War, although very few of them, and she does admit that a female ATA pilot would almost certainly not be allowed to fly to France
+- Aluminum Christmas Trees: Elizabeth Wein in her afterword is quick to point out that, yes, both the SOE and the ATA were documented to have female agents and pilots in their employ during the Second World War, although very few of them, and she does admit that a female ATA pilot would almost certainly not be allowed to fly to France.

 - Catch Phrase: Queenie declares "I am SCOTTISH!" quite a lot.